fensterheim/DataProjects/README.md

 ## Titanic:<br>
   ### This was my first datascience project, first I implemented a tutorial, then I attempted on  improving on the tutorial.<br>
   #### Main contributions in this project:<br>
-  > - I brought domain knowledge of the Titanic blueprints to treat room numbers as 3D coordinates on the ship - the numbers<br>
+  > - I brought domain knowledge of the Titanic blueprints to treat room numbers as 3D coordinates on the ship - the numbers
-    were well ordered and had a prefix of the deck, this allowed me to get further features such as which the side of the ship<br>
-    in which the caben was located.<br>
+    were well ordered and had a prefix of the deck, this allowed me to get further features such as which the side of the ship in which the caben was located.

 ## fastai:<br>
   documentation and code related to fastai courses